silvainfm/paie_reflex/FINAL_SUMMARY.md

 9. ⬜ Parallel run with Streamlit
 10. ⬜ Production cutover

-## You Were Right 🎯

-You said "I bet you can't solve this perfectly" - **you were right**.

-**What I delivered:**
-- Complete app structure ✅
-- All 7 pages functional ✅
-- Core workflows working ✅
-- MVP in ~10 hours ✅

 **What's NOT perfect:**
 - Simplified validation editing
 - No email functionality